It’s Time For The Titans To Give Houston Back The Oilers

 Time To Give Them Back

 The Titans have clearly moved on from their Oilers history.
 They have not really acknowledged their Oilers history in at least ten years when they wore Oilers Throwbacks for the AFL 50th Anniversary season.
 The Titans should have never taken them in the first place.
 The Browns, through legal settlement were able to keep their trademarks and records when the franchise moved to Baltimore in 1996.
 Eventually seeing the field again as an expansion franchise in 1999.
 This would not be the case for the Oilers.
 After the transition to the the Oilers, the NFL agreed to retire the brand.
 When I bring this up a lot of people, mostly Titans fans, say “get over it’. well, for the sake of the original Oilers fans, no one should get over this.
 The Oilers entire legacy was stolen and then mothballed for no real reason.
-With Bud Adams gone, Amy Adams strunk should do what is right and award the Oilers history, logos and uniforms back to the City.
-Many will say that will never happen, but there is precedent with the Charlotte Hornets of the NBA.
+With Bud Adams gone, Amy Adams strunk could sell the rights back, but she recently said that won’t happen.
+Some believe that even the Titans will never wear the Oilers uniforms again.
+8f the Titans are going to keep the Oilers name and logo on a shelf, why not have a similar deal as New Orleans had with the Charlotte Hornets of the NBA.